yiisoft/yii2/docs/guide/start-installation.md

     composer create-project --prefer-dist yiisoft/yii2-app-basic basic

-The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through composer.
+The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
 You only need to run this command once for all.
 The second command installs Yii in a directory named `basic`.

-> Tip: If you want to install the latest development version of Yii, you may use the following command,
+> Tip: If you want to install the latest development version of Yii, you may use the following command instead,
 > which adds a [stability option](https://getcomposer.org/doc/04-schema.md#minimum-stability):
 >
 >     composer create-project --prefer-dist --stability=dev yiisoft/yii2-app-basic basic